Last updated May 11, 2022.

 You would have felt profoundly relaxed, lost in your thoughts, and temporarily unaware of the rest of the world.

-Self-hypnosis occurs when you intentionally put yourself in this state without the help of a hypnotherapist.
+Self-hypnosis occurs when you intentionally put yourself into this state without the help of a hypnotherapist.

 In a way, the term self-hypnosis is redundant since, in fact, all hypnosis is self-induced.